overturetool/overturetool.github.io/_netmeetings/Net-Meeting-100.md

 #### The C code generator

 Tommaso Fabbri is working on connecting Overture to TASTE in collaboration with ESA.
 A paper that describes this project will be submitted to the Overture workshop.

+#### Overture workshop

+The local organisers have offered us to take part in a general workshop dinner (for all workshops) on the Monday evening, but it will cost  40 euros per person.
+PGL will ask the local organisers if the dinner is mandatory for all participants if we accept this offer.

 ##  Strategic Research Agenda